luapower/glue/glue.md

 ### `glue.collect([i,]iterator) -> t`

-Iterate an iterator and collect its i'th return value of every step into a list.
+Iterate an iterator and collect its i'th return value of every step into an array.

   * i defaults to 1